mateusjunges/codesolve/README.md

 ## 📋 Overview

+> [!NOTE]
+> This was crafted entirely using Windsurf.
+The code is not perfect (it's really bad, actually), but it works.

 CodeSolve is a streamlined overlay application designed for developers to solve coding problems without disrupting their workflow.
 With a simple screenshot capture, CodeSolve leverages OpenAI's GPT-4o to analyze code issues and provide intelligent solutions while remaining unobtrusive in the background.

 ## ✨ Key Features